cookgb/KerrRingdown/README.md

 Version 1.0.0 contains all of the functionality described in [Cook (2020)](https://link.aps.org/doi/10.1103/PhysRevD.102.024027), plus some additional functionality described in [Gao, Cook, et al (2025)]().
 This version of the code was used in the comparison paper [Magaña Zertuche, Gao, Finch, and Cook (2025)](https://arxiv.org/abs/2502.03155), and includes full documentation.

-Version 1.1.0 adds additional funtionality and was used in [Gao, Cook, et al (2025)]().
+Version 1.1.1 adds additional funtionality and was used in [Gao, Cook, et al (2025)]().
 In particular, *Greedy fitting* and limited fitting of *quadratic modes* are now fully implemented in this release.
-However, the Mathematica-Style Documentation of these two new features has not yet been added.
-Please look for these in a future update.

 ---
 ## Paclet